Sterilization Validation of a Medical Device

 All products have unique designs, material compatibility, and packaging configurations, sterilization conditions that are sufficient and appropriate for one device may prove inadequate for another.
 Thus, it is necessary all sterilization processes must be validated based on the device.
 Choosing a method for sterilizing depends on the type of material from which it is made up of, the number of potential microorganisms involved, the classification of the device, and the availability of each sterilization method.

 There are many different sterilization methods but the most common used are steam sterilization, heat sterilization, Irradiation sterilization and Ethylene Oxide Sterilization techniques.

-Proper sterilization methods will destroy or remove all forms of microbes such as pyrogens, bacteria and other disease -causing microorganisms from Medical device during sterilization process.
+Proper sterilization methods will destroy or remove all forms of microbes such as pyrogen, bacteria and other disease-causing microorganisms from Medical devices during the sterilization process.

 The aim of sterilization validation involves inoculation of a device or product with bacterial spores prior to performing a sterilization cycle.
 The device or product is finally tested for sterility to determine whether the required Sterility Assurance Level (SAL) is achieved.